text-machine-lab/uml_nlp_class_2018/hw1/README.md

 The file
 [hw1_fasttext_python.py](https://github.com/text-machine-lab/uml_nlp_class/tree/master/hw1/hw1_fasttext_python.py)
 contains an example how to use this library.
-This script print loads a trained model and prints the first 10 dimension of a word embedding for a target word.
+This script loads a trained model and prints the first 10 dimensions of a word embedding for the target word.
-After that, it finds top 15 closest to the target words and prints them.
+After that, it finds top 15 closest words to the target words and prints them.

 To run this script, execute the following command:
 ```bash